peteyreplies/youtube-music-ripper/readme.md

 `brew install ffmpeg --devel`

 ##How it works
-Everything in this program is accomplished by ripper.py, which you can use in the following way:
+Everything in this program is run by ripper.py, which you can use in the following way:

 * Download it to your preferred folder / directory (where all your music will appear too!)
 * Open up terminal and navigate to the directory where ripper.py is
 * Type `python ripper.py` into terminal
-* Answer the prompts as you like
+* Answer the prompts according to your fondest hopes and desires
 * MP3 files should begin appearing where you want them to!